chiranjeevisatya/chiranjeevisatya/README.md

-<h2 align="left">Hi 👋!
-My name is Chiranjeevi satya and I'm a B.Tech student at NIT Raipur, from Andhra Pradesh, India.</h2>
+<h2 align="left">Hey 👋<br>My name is Chiranjeevi satya and I'm a B.Tech student at NIT Raipur, from Andhra Pradesh, India.</h2>

 ###